|Paul Hudson – Principal Ecologist

 Paul graduated with a degree in Environmental Biology from Reading University.
 He is a competent ecological surveyor with over 20 years experience in ecology survey and mitigation design.

 His main area of expertise is in undertaking bat surveys, national vegetation classification, habitat surveys and preliminary ecological appraisals, and as a wind turbine and windfarm specialist.
-He holds licences to disturb bats, great crested newt and dormice.
+He holds licences to disturb bats, great crested newts, dormice and barn owl.

 Connect with Paul on Linkedin.